Azure/azure-storage-fuse/README.md

     * `identityObjectId`: Only one of these three parameters are needed if multiple identities are present on the system.
     * `identityResourceId`: Only one of these three parameters are needed if multiple identities are present on the system.
     * `msiEndpoint`: Specifies a custom managed identity endpoint, as IMDS may not be available under some scenarios.
 Uses the `identityClientId` parameter as the `Secret` header.

+- Service Principal Name auth:
+    * `servicePrincipalClientId`: Specifies the client ID for your application registration
+    * `servicePrincipalTenantId`: Specifies the tenant ID for your application registration
+    * `aadEndpoint`: Specifies a custom AAD endpoint to authenticate against
+    * (environment variable) `AZURE_STORAGE_SPN_CLIENT_SECRET`: Specifies the client secret for your application registration.
+Please store this in the environment variable, not a config option.

 ## Considerations